wakester25/wakester25.github.io/_posts/2020-11-5-Proteus-Deep-Analysis-1.md

  At this point a few weeks had passed and I was about to just toss in the towel when I stumbled upon another technique for unpacking code, dumping from memory.
 Conveniently one of the developers of IDA, Erik Pistelli, actually created a tool to do this known as .NET Generic Unpacker.
 How this works is the unpacker program waits for the obfuscated wrapper application to decrypt the source .NET code and extract it leaving you with the source MISL code.
 From here you can then use dnSpy or dotPeek to disassemble it into the true unobfuscated C# code.

-So back to Proteus.
 After running the malware on my VM and using .NET Generic Unpacker, multiple DLL / EXE files were extracted.
 Tossing these files into dnSpy I was able to find that the malware was actually composed of three .NET components:

    * ProtuesHTTPBotnetC.exe
    * Tamir.SharSsh.dll